-This vegan teriyaki stir fry is sticky, sweet and savory, and a little bit spicy.
+This teriyaki stir fry is sticky, sweet and savory, and a little bit spicy.
 And it is totally filling and satisfying, but not in an over-full way.
 Perfect for a weeknight dinner or meal prep lunch!

 Don’t forget to pin this recipe to save it for later!

-How to make this vegan ginger teriyaki stir fry
+How to make vegan teriyaki stir fry

 Just like any good stir fry, this recipe has three important components